-Upon entering, the current situation does not convey the organization's mission.
+Upon entering, the current situation does not reflect the organization's mission.
 The heritage is not visible.
 Therefore, the most significant architectural intervention is in the entrance area.
 The space is opened up to create long sightlines and a museum-like route.
-A long wall of cabinets, known as "the ribbon," becomes the exhibition space within the building.
-Heritage can be showcased here through rotating exhibitions.
-At the end of the ribbon is the treasure room.
-Part of the monumental depot tower is made accessible to the public, displaying the treasures of Heritage Leiden and Surroundings.
+A long wall of cabinets, known as "the ribbon," becomes the exhibition space in the building.
+Heritage items can be displayed here in rotating exhibitions.
+At the end of the ribbon is the treasure chamber.
+Part of the monumental depot tower becomes publicly accessible, showcasing the treasures of Heritage Leiden and Surroundings.

 Projectteam Studio Groen+Schild: